fitbenchmarking/fitbenchmarking/docs/source/contributors/guidelines.rst

 Linting
 =======

-All pull requests should be compliant with selected `Ruff<https://docs.astral.sh/ruff/>`_ rules.
+All pull requests should be compliant with selected `ruff <https://docs.astral.sh/ruff/>`_ rules.
 We suggest running code through ruff using the precommit hook before pushing code to github.